-The project would provide greater access to visitors and enhanced opportunities for recreational experiences connected with natural resources.
+The project will provide greater access to visitors and enhanced opportunities for recreational experiences connected with natural resources.
 At the campsite facilities, restrooms with associated parking spots are paired with rinse showers.
-The beach access boardwalks would provide access across the dunes to the beach from multi-use campsites and tent campsite areas.
-The multi-use campsites are designed to be

-RV-accessible and equipped with water and electric hook-up.
+The beach access boardwalks will provide access across the dunes to the beach from multi-use campsites and tent campsite areas.
+The multi-use campsites are designed to be RVaccessible and equipped with water and electric hook-up.
 An RV septic dump station is also planned for the park.
-Each campsite would also have a picnic shelter and grill within close proximity.
+Each campsite will also have a picnic shelter and grill within close proximity.
 Native shrubs will be planted to provide a screen between the campsites.
 Additionally, this project proposes multiple tent campsites with associated amenities, which may include boardwalks and parking spaces.
-Equestrian facilities would include limited trailer parking and access to horse corral pens as well as the beach.
+Equestrian facilities will include limited trailer parking and access to horse corral pens as well as the beach.

 Historically, the state park provided camping facilities and associated amenities for day-use and overnight visitors.
 However, in 2008 Hurricane Ike devastated the upper Texas coast and destroyed much of the park's infrastructure.
-To guide the restoration process, Texas Parks and Wildlife Department developed the Galveston Island State Park Master Plan in 2011.
-Developments proposed by this project are consistent with the master plan, which has been through extensive public review.
+To guide the restoration process, Texas

-The proposed project would construct more campsites like this one, plus other facilities.
+The project will construct more campsites like this one, plus other facilities.